Zolske/project-1_weekend-break/assets/docs/project-1_assessment-criteria.md

 User Control

 * All interaction with the site would be likely to produce a positive emotional response within the user.
 This is down to the flow of information layout, use of colour, clear and unambiguous navigation structures and all interaction feedback
-* when displaying media files, the site avoids autoplay of audio; instead, let the user initiate and control such actions
+* when displaying media files, the site avoids auto play of audio; instead, let the user initiate and control such actions

 Consistency